hraban/cl-nix-lite/README.md

 1. Use Nix to build a file with all packages’ source locations (long story short: recursively descend into `.src` until it `hasAttr "gitRepoUrl"`).
 2. Create a CL program that ingests that file, fetches every package, compares to current version checked, uses heuristics to determine upgradability (raw hash vs tag, master vs main, etc)
-3. For all that need updating, automatically insert in packages.nix
+3. For all that need updating, automatically insert in default.nix
 4. Automatically nix-build just their source derivations and include the SHA256.

-At this point you’d have an updated packages.nix and the user would need to:
+At this point you’d have an updated default.nix and the user would need to:

 1. Run [`test-all.nix`](examples/test-all) to check for regressions (todo: simplify that UX)
 2. Fix any issues, e.g. changed dependencies (or worse if you’re unlucky).
 3. Commit and PR

+I have a little org-mode and Emacs macro automation that helps me manage things currently which does the job, for now.

 ### Decisions to make about future direction